Stephen Robert Morse: Bad Hombres

 Morse produced Bad Hombres, a documentary on the world's only bi-national sports team, the Tecolotes de los Dos Laredos, a Mexican professional baseball team that plays half of their home games across the border in Texas.
 The film premiered on Showtime Networks in 2020.

 Untitled Luigi Mangione project

-In December 2024, Vulture reported that Stephen Robert Morse is developing a documentary on Luigi Mangione, the alleged shooter of UnitedHealthCare CEO Brian Thompson.
+In December 2024, Vulture reported that Stephen Robert Morse was developing a documentary on Luigi Mangione, the alleged shooter of UnitedHealthCare CEO Brian Thompson.